plaintextpackets/netprobe_lite/README.md

 2. Default user / pass is 'admin/admin'.
 Login to Grafana and set a custom password.

 3. Click on 'Menu -> Dashboards -> Netprobe' to view the dashboard (you should add the URL as a bookmark).

+# Data storage

+By default Docker will store the data collected in a volume, which will persist between restarts.

+# Run on startup

+To configure the tool to work as a daemon (run on startup, keep running)